gchq/stroom-docs/content/en/docs/install-guide/setup/create-first-admin.md

 By default Stroom will require this password to be changed at first login, governed by `stroom.security.identity.passwordPolicy.forcePasswordChangeOnFirstLogin`.
 Pass `--noPasswordChange` if you do not want that.

-### 2. Create the Stroom user and grant permissions
+### Step 2 - Create the Stroom User and Grant Permissions

 {{< command-line "stroomuser" "localhost" >}}
 java -jar /absolute/path/to/stroom-app-all.jar \